Jefferson Starship: 2016–present: Post-Kantner era

-In July 2018, Jefferson Starship announced plans to release a new album in 2019 that will include their new song "What Are We Waiting For."
+In July 2018, Jefferson Starship announced plans to release a new album in 2019 that included the new song "What Are We Waiting For."
 Marty Balin died on September 27, 2018, at the age of 76.
 On February 1, 2019, Rhino Entertainment acquired the catalogues of Jefferson Starship, Starship, Grace Slick and Hot Tuna for albums released between the years of 1972 and 1991.
 On August 21, 2020, Jefferson Starship released the new studio album Mother of the Sun.
 The first single from the album, "It's About Time", was co-written by Jude Gold, Cathy Richardson and former vocalist Grace Slick.
 Mother of the Sun features former bassist Pete Sears on three songs, and the album includes both a song written by former singer Marty Balin and a live version of the Jefferson Airplane song "Embryonic Journey".

+On May 8, 2024, former Jefferson Airplane and Jefferson Starship drummer John Barbata died.

-In November 2024, Jefferson Starship announced a 50th anniversary tour that will run from Feb.
-11 to May 3, 2025.
+Jefferson Starship launched a 50th anniversary tour running from February 11 to May 3, 2025.
+The Runaway Again anniversary tour was extended into 2026.
+In August 2026, the band announced plans for a new album to be issued in 2027 and released the single "Jetpack" from the forthcoming release.